Anemia Test Panel

 Platelets

 Platelets (thrombocytes) are necessary for blood clotting.
-A normal platelet count is about 130,000-440,000 cells/mm3.
-Low platelet counts (thrombocytopenia) -- which can lead to easy bruising and excessive bleeding -- may be caused by certain drugs, autoimmune reactions, accelerated destruction by the spleen, or certain immune diseases.
+A normal platelet count is about 130,000–440,000 cells/mm3.
+Low platelet counts (thrombocytopenia), which can cause easy bruising and excessive bleeding, may be a result of some medications, autoimmune reactions, spleen-accelerated destruction, or specific immune diseases.

 Folic Acid: